Open Container Law: What Is It, and How Does It Work? (2025)

 -

 Some states treat these tickets as infractions that only result in fines.
-Many states consider it a moving violation that could result in a fine and driving record points.
+Many states consider it a moving violation, such as minor speeding, which could result in a fine and points on your driving record.
 Most states classify it as a misdemeanor that could result in jail time, particularly if you also committed a DUI.